 KPI description Outcome Target/measure Results Compliance achieved?
-Yes/No An open and two- way exchange of information between management and workers.
-To help ensure that: all employees are well- informed, and can participate in decision making related to safety management there is an open atmosphere for cooperation and communication.
-Desired number of safety toolbox talks per month (for example 1 per week) Desired number of worker safety suggestions implemented (per month) Desired number of safety committee meetings held, Yes No
+Yes/No An open and two- way exchange of information between management and workers. all employees are well- informed, and can participate in decision making related to safety management there is an open atmosphere for cooperation and communication.
+Desired number of safety toolbox talks per month (for example 1 per week) Desired number of worker safety suggestions implemented (per month) Desired number of safety committee meetings held, □Yes □No